yunlyuwang/Movies_recommendation_based_Qdrant/README.md

-# Movies recommendation based Qdrant
+# Movies recommendation based on Qdrant
 Inspired by the *[Qdrant startup demo](https://demo.qdrant.tech/#/)*, I think keyworks searching could be recommendation.
 Based on I am a huge fan of movies, movies recommendation came into my brain.

 ## Let see what it is